pagkly/Zed/Investopedia3/Joseph Schumpeter.md

 Schumpeter was born just a few months before Keynes and, like his contemporary, is considered to be one of the best economists of the 20th century.
 The pair had radically different views.

 Keynes viewed the economy as healthy when in static equilibrium.
 Schumpeter rejected this theory, claiming that equilibrium is not healthy and that innovation is the driver of the economy.
 Both had contrasting views on government intervention, too.
-Keynes believed that a permanent equilibrium of prosperity could be achieved by central bank [monetary policies](https://www.investopedia.com/terms/m/monetarypolicy.asp).
-Schumpeter argued that government intervention increased [inflation](https://www.investopedia.com/terms/i/inflation.asp), destroying the economy.
+Keynes believed that a permanent equilibrium of prosperity could be achieved by central bank [[monetary policies]](https://www.investopedia.com/terms/m/monetarypolicy.asp).
+Schumpeter argued that government intervention increased [[inflation]](https://www.investopedia.com/terms/i/inflation.asp), destroying the economy.

 In his early career, Schumpeter derided the use of statistical aggregates in economic theory, likely a shot at Keynes, in favor of focusing on individual choice and action.